yxuan1996/Vite-React/README.md

 First, we need to create a github actions yml file.
 This file will help us run npm install and npm build when we push to repo.

+Note that we need to modify our yml file slightly to cd into our app directory.

 We modify `vite.config.js` with the name of our github repo
 ```JS
 export default defineConfig({